AHRPP accreditation seal

 The entire informed consent process involves giving a participant adequate information concerning the study, providing adequate opportunity for the participant to consider all options, responding to the participant's questions, ensuring that the participant has comprehended this information, obtaining the participant's voluntary agreement to participate, and continuing to provide information as the participant or situation requires.
 To be effective, the process should provide ample opportunity for the researcher and the participant to exchange information and ask questions.

-Documenting Consent: Written, signed consent should be sought unless there are compelling reasons to seek an alteration or waiver of consent or waiver of documentation (e.g., signature) (see Regulations for Waiver or Alteration of Consent Requirements [pdf]).
+Written, signed consent should be sought unless there are compelling reasons to seek an alteration or waiver of consent or waiver of documentation (e.g., signature).
+See:

-Surrogate Decision Makers: When participants who lack the capacity to consent are included as research participants, federal human subjects regulations require that consent for research be obtained from the subject’s “legally authorized representative” (see Research Surrogate Decision Makers [pdf]).
+When participants who lack the capacity to consent are included as research participants, federal human subjects regulations require that consent for research be obtained from the subject’s “legally authorized representative” (see Research Surrogate Decision Makers).

-Parental Permission: When children are included as research subjects, in most circumstances parental permission must be obtained (see Parental Permission (pdf) and IRB Guidance For Investigators on Consent for Protocols Involving Children and Consenting Minors [pdf]).
+When children are included as research subjects, in most circumstances parental permission must be obtained (see Parental Permission (pdf) and IRB Guidance For Investigators on Consent for Protocols Involving Children and Consenting Minors).

-Translating the Consent Document: When research is being conducted in a language other than English, it is important that consent forms be translated accurately.
+When all of the participants in a study (i.e., the target population) are anticipated to be non-English speaking, a full translated consent is necessary, and it is important that consent forms be translated accurately.
 Procedures for ensuring accurate translation should be described.
-For further information contact:
+For more information contact:

 • Translation Services at Stanford Hospital and Clinics at (650) 721-7457